13 ways to lower your cell phone bill

 Check out our savings calculator to see the change in your bill when you build a plan with Astound.

-Cellular carriers usually run promotions and discounts with specific businesses they have partnerships with.
+Cellular carriers usually run promotions and discounts with specific businesses, schools or organizations with which they have partnerships.

-Review what discounts and promotions your existing provider has and compare it to other providers to determine what best meets your needs and budget.
+Always review what discounts and promotions your existing provider offers and compare them with those of other providers to determine what best meets your needs and budget.

-Many cashback credit cards provide significant incentives, either in cash back or travel rewards when you use the card to pay for your cell phone bills.
+Using a rewards credit card to pay your mobile phone bill can turn the expense into an opportunity to save.
+Many cashback credit cards provide significant incentives, either in cash back, points, travel rewards or even cell phone protection plans, when you use the card to pay for your cell phone bills.

 13. Switch carriers

-Astound Mobile is an MNVO, so we can pass our savings on to you.
-Sign up now to see how much you can save.
+Astound Mobile is an MNVO, which allows us to pass our savings directly to customers.
+Sign up today and compare Astound’s plans with other carriers to see how much you can save monthly while enjoying reliable nationwide coverage.

 Frequently Asked Questions